-As the world moves on from the Coronavirus pandemic of the last year and focusses forward, the conversation is again shifting to predicted difficulties ahead with regard to housing shortages, climate change, and personal wellbeing.
+As the world moves on from the Coronavirus pandemic of the last 2 and a bit years and looks forward, the conversation is again shifting to predicted difficulties ahead with regard to housing shortages, climate change, and personal wellbeing.
 Developers need to keep abreast of the conversation in terms of how to best address the challenges and present workable, affordable solutions.
 With a green profile, timber – once shunned for steel – is again rising in popularity as it continues to offer a sound alternative to steel possibly offering incredible advantages moving into a sustainable future.
 This has created immense interest in it as a building material from government officials, planners, architects, designers and business visionaries.

 The catch in using Timber

 Timber is combustible by its very nature thus making timber structures vulnerable to fire.
 Indeed, The fire performance of timber relies upon the thermophysical properties of its components at raised temperatures.
 As such, a proper fire design approach for timber members alone is not adequate if the joints are not equipped for supporting the applied load in a situation of fire.